Claire McCaskill: Early life, education, and early law career

 McCaskill was born in Rolla, Missouri.
 Her father, William Young McCaskill (1925–1993), served as a state insurance commissioner during the administration of Governor Warren E. Hearnes.
 Her mother, Betty Anne (née Ward; 1928–2012), was the first woman elected to the city council of Columbia, Missouri.
-Betty Anne McCaskill lost a race for a seat in the state House of Representatives to Leroy Blunt, the father of U.S. senator Roy Blunt and grandfather of former Missouri governor Matt Blunt.
+Betty Anne McCaskill lost a race for a seat in the state House of Representatives to Leroy Blunt, the father of former U.S. senator Roy Blunt and grandfather of former Missouri governor Matt Blunt.

 McCaskill spent her early childhood in the small Missouri town of Houston, later moving to Lebanon, and, eventually, Columbia.
 She attended David H. Hickman High School in Columbia, where she was a cheerleader, Pep Club president, a member of the debate club, a musical cast member, and homecoming queen.
 While attending the University of Missouri, McCaskill joined Kappa Alpha Theta sorority, graduating in 1975 with a B.A. in political science.
 She received her Juris Doctor (J.D.) from the University of Missouri School of Law in 1978.
 In the summer of 1974, before graduating from the University of Missouri, McCaskill studied at the Institute on Comparative Political and Economic Systems at Georgetown University.

 From the time she graduated from law school in 1978 until her exit from the U.S. Senate in January 2019, McCaskill spent all but three years of her professional career in the public sector.
 The exception is the three years she spent in private practice as an attorney at a Kansas City law firm (1989 to 1991).
 Following her graduation from law school, she spent one year as a law clerk on the Missouri Court of Appeals for the Western District, which sits in Kansas City.
 Thereafter, McCaskill joined the Jackson County prosecutor's office, where she specialized in arson cases.